 6. Per Diem

-Meals and incidental expenses will be reimbursed using the federal Meals & Incidental Expenses (M&IE) per diem rates established by the U.S. General Services Administration (GSA).
+Meals and incidental expenses will be reimbursed using the federal Meals & Incidental Expenses (M&IE) per diem rates established by GSA.
+An overnight stay is required before per diem will be paid.
 Full-day per diem will be paid for travel beginning before 8:00 a.m. and extending past 6:00 p.m.
 Partial days will be reimbursed based on being in travel status during breakfast (8:00 a.m.), lunch (12:00 p.m.) or dinner (6:00 p.m.).
-Per diem will not be reimbursed for meals provided at this event.
+Travelers will not be paid full per diem when meals are provided by third parties or included in the event fee.
+Specific to the annual program review, per diem will not be reimbursed for meals provided at the event (e.g., breakfasts and lunches).

 7. Ground Transportation